 | Live Streaming Event | $3,000 to $7,000 | Conferences, webinars, launches |

-For a detailed breakdown, see our Video Production Costs in Melbourne: 2026 Guide.
-And our animation cost post.
+For a detailed breakdown, see our Video Production Costs: 2026 Guide and our animation cost guide.

 The Florey Institute

 A brand story that highlights neuroscience research.
-The video blends interviews, lab footage, and motion graphics to explain complex science in an accessible way.
+The video blends interviews, laboratory footage, and motion graphics to explain complex science in an accessible way.

 Harwyn